 Business Source Complete provides access to content and indexing for 1,300 journals.
 It covers all disciplines of business, including management, MIS, POM, accounting, finance and economics.
 Additional full-text, non-journal content includes financial data, books, monographs, major reference works, conference proceedings, case studies, investment research reports, industry reports, market research reports, country reports, company profiles, SWOT analyses.
 BSC also contains the Regional Business News which provides comprehensive full text for regional US and Canadian business publications (including titles from Crain Communications).
 Regional Business News has full text for more than 80 sources.

 - Includes the National Fire Codes, the National Electrical Codes, the Life Safety Code and many more National codes from the NFPA.

 There are several tools available for searching the Internet.
 Using a variety of tools is always a good rule of thumb when looking for information on the web.
-Google is a great resource but also try some of the other tools on the Library's Search the Web pages.
+Google is a great resource but also try some of the other tools on the Library's Web Search Tools pages.

 It is also very important to evaluate the information that you find on the web before you use it.

 Its important to evaluate the information from websites.
 When reviewing information, ask the following questions: